 Preparing Tomorrow’s Faculty Program

-Every semester we offer a voluntary face-to-face program on teaching at the college level that is open to all UCF Graduate Students.
-This program can serve as a replacement to the GTA Training if completed the semester prior to your appointment.
+Every semester we offer IDS 6513, a voluntary face-to-face course on teaching at the college level that is open to all UCF Graduate Students.
+This course can serve as a replacement to the GTA Training if completed the semester prior to your appointment.

-GTAs in the Preparing Tomorrow’s Faculty program meet weekly and engage in a learning community facilitated by Faculty Center staff.
-Texts will be provided, and the program is free to participants.
+Grad students in the Preparing Tomorrow’s Faculty (PTF) course meet weekly and engage in a learning community facilitated by Faculty Center staff.
+Texts will be provided, and the course is free to all graduate students who are registered in at least one credit hour of other coursework at UCF.
 By the end of the semester you will have assembled a first draft of your teaching portfolio.